ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 **dataType [`AttributeType`](#attributetype)**

-The datatype of the values of the attribute
+The datatype of the values of the attribute.

 **entityType [`EntityType`](#entitytype)**